gzoppelt/a2md01/README.md

 # a2md01
-Material Design with Angular 2
+Material Design with Angular 2 - first steps